mtn/ostep-notes/sources/memory_virtualization.md

 ### Replacement Policy

 Adding an entry to the TLB cache might involve removing something that's already there.
 To do this, we employ a policy like _least-recently used (LRU)_.

+## Paging: Smaller Tables
+> potentially confusing -- read carefully

+The problem with array-based page tables is that they take up a lot of memory: potentially hundreds of megabytes in a 32 bit address space and much more in a 64 bit one.
+An apparent solution to this is just allocating larger pages, but this increases space wastage within pages -- _internal fragmentation_.

+A better solution is a hybrid approach.
+One page table can be used per code segment (stack, heap, code) rather than one for the entire process, and we can keep a _bounds_ register to keep track of the last allocated page (looking beyond this will raise an exception).
+This dramatically reduces space wastage.
+Where we previously might have had lots of unused pages between code segments, this is completely eliminated.
+However, this approach remains susceptible to fragmentation: a sparse heap could result in lots of wasted space within a page, and page table entries being variable sized reintroduces problems previously encountered when dealing with segmentation.

+### Multi-level Page Tables

+The problem we were trying to get rid of by introducing segmentation was having to keep track of of a large number of invalid page table entries explicitly (just to have an "invalid" bit).
+Another approach, which doesn't use segmentation, is a tree-like structure (_page table directory_) where we keep track of pages of page table entries, and don't store that full page if none of the entries are valid.
+Thus, for a given entry we can either tell where it is (if it's valid), or know that it's invalid if it's not there.
+It's kind of like storing a list of pointers with indicators of which are free to dereference, rather than copies in place.
+The downsides are a performance hit (two references on a TLB miss), plus a overall increase in complexity.

+### Inverted Page Tables

+Rather than maintaining a page table per process, we could keep a page table per physical page, storing an indication of which process is using it, and the corresponding virtual address.
+Then, figuring out how to resolve a mapping just resolves to searching using some efficient data structure.

+### Swapping Page Tables to Disk

+When memory gets tight, pages can be _swapped_ onto disk.